 VITA

-Alannie-Grace Grant was born on Long island New York.
-After high school, she attended New York University and majored in Environmental Studies with minors in Molecular Biology and chemistry.
+Alannie-Grace Grant was born on Long Island New York.
+After high school, she attended New York University and majored in Environmental Studies with minors in Molecular Biology and Chemistry.
 Initially beginning her dissertation work at the University of Pittsburgh, she transferred to the University of Tennessee-Knoxville when her PhD advisor became the Ecology and Evolutionary Biology Department head.
-Her research interests are broad with in biology, including projects involving structural plant anatomy, herbarium specimens, bioinformatics, statistics, machine learning, physiology, and many other topics.
+Her research interests are broad with in biology, including projects involving structural plant anatomy, herbarium specimens, bioinformatics, statistics, machine learning, physiology, and other topics.
 Her dissertation focuses on two research areas: niche breadth evolution and floral micromorphology.
 She plans to use her many skills to for a research or technology career.
 She is grateful for the support of her family as she embarks on a new career.